-Paying to upgrade gets rid of the ads and gives you unlimited data transfer and full access to Hotspot Shield's locations and features.
+Paying for the upgrade to Premium gets rid of the ads and gives you unlimited data transfer and full access to all of Hotspot Shield's locations and features.

 - Want to try Hotspot Shield Premium?
 Check out the website here

 All servers are P2P-friendly, and built-in blocking of malicious and phishing sites helps keep you safe online.